open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Dataflow Diagram

+From an external perspective, the Metrics SDK implements the `Meter` and `Provider` interfaces described in the [Metrics API](api.md).
+From an internal perspective, the Metrics SDK encapsulates an export pipeline for metric data.

 ![Metrics SDK Design Diagram](img/metrics-sdk.png)

+The Accumulator component is where metric events leave the API and enter the export pipeline, and it is this component that is most responsible for SDK performance.
+The Accumulator is responsible for organizing bound and unbound instruments, updating and synchronized copying of Aggregator state, invoking Observer instruments, and the collection cycle.

+The Processor component is intended as the most customizable component in the export pipeline.
+The Processor is responsible for selecting Aggregators to use for specific instruments, reducing dimensionality, and conversion between DELTA and CUMULATIVE data point representation.
+The Processor interface supports arbitrary protocol-independent data transformation, and Processors can be chained together to form more complex export pipelines.

+The Exporter component converts processed data into a specific protocol and exports it somewhere.
+Following the [library guidelines](../library-guidelines.md), exporters are expected to contain contain minimal functionality and customization is preferrably expressed through Processors.

 ## Requirements

 Requirements are listed below for the major components of the OpenTelemetry using the terminology outlined above.

+The data flow diagram above is meant as an abstraction, for understanding how the standard component names used in this document map into a data path.
+The diagram is not meant to prescribe an overall architecture for the SDK, just to name the stages of an export pipeline and place them in context.

+SDKs are required to use the standard names for these components, as this helps build consistency across OpenTelemetry.
+Every SDK SHOULD include these components and the interfaces detailed below, although the actual organization of each SDK may differ depending on the available libraries and performance characteristics of the source language.
+For example, an SDK could be implemented using one Accumulator per instrument or it could be implemented using one Accumulator per collection period (assuming support for multiple collection periods): these are considered implementation details.

 ### Instrument Registration